Welcome to Playing Preschool Year 1!

 How will you know what to teach?

-First of all, I created an amazing 20+ page start up document so I can show you the ins and outs of this program.
-In the start-up guide, I’ll share with you my tips and tricks for teaching Playing Preschool, because I know what it’s like trying to learn a new curriculum.
+First of all, I created an amazing 20+ page document to show you the ins and outs of this program.
+In the Start-Up Guide, I’ll share with you my tips and tricks for teaching Playing Preschool, because I know what it’s like trying to learn a new curriculum.
 I want to give you all my teaching knowledge to help you (and your child) be successful.